Isabel Abánades Lázaro

 Hi, I am Isa!

-I am a Ramón y Cajal Fellow at the Institute of Molecular Science (University of Valencia), leading a small research group.
+I am a Ramón y Cajal Fellow at the Institute of Molecular Science (University of Valencia), leading the »Defect Engineering of Responsive Advanced Materials» (DREAM) research group.

 Our research is at the interface of the synthesis-properties-function of Metal-Organic Frameworks and combines a fundamental understanding of the effect of synthetic parameters on their self-assembly and resultant properties with applied research in catalysis, drug delivery, gas separation and water treatment.